KarnbirKhera/CUDA-Vector-Addition/README.md

 > NVIDIA GPUs can specifically perform the Fused Multiply Add operation in a single cycle!.
 This is amazing because if we go back to our knowledge of neural networks, the fundamental equation used across neural networks is weight * input + bias.
 I also believe the origin of the neural network, the perceptron, uses the same equation!
 One could assume that the hardware was specifically tailored for this exact equation and purpose!

+Needed information to calculate:
+- **Kernel:** N, FLOPs per element, whether the operation is Fused Multipy Add or not
+- **Hardware:** CUDA cores, clock speed

 <br><br><br>